hdbham/hbdham/README.md

 - 📄 Know about my experiences [Resume Link](Resume Link)

 - ⚡**The secret to life is:** Doing now what retirees do once retired.
 So, try the 'boring' hobbies!.
 Birdwatching, metal-detecting, gold-panning and gardening might give you more genuine fulfillment than you think.
-Practice getting dopamine out of simple things and 💚
+Practice getting dopamine out of simple things.